 DraftKings has always had its headquarters in Boston, and in 2019, moved into new offices in the city’s Back Bay neighborhood.
 The 105,000-square-foot space is the largest single-floor space in Boston.

-In the latest bill, consumers will be able to wager on college sports, but only Division I college sports.
-The language in the bill, which bans betting on Division II, Division III, NAIA and other college sports that are not Division I, is a compromise that is better than many others.
+In the latest bill, consumers will be able to wager on college sports, including games played in MA, but no player props, so you can’t bet on whether a Boston College WR will catch 2 or more TDs in a game.
 States across the country have been “carving out” college sports, and in places like Indiana and Iowa, that means no prop bets on college sports and in Illinois, Washington, Delaware and other states, that means no betting on local college teams.
 In Oregon, there is no betting on college sports at all.

 A look at sports betting throughout New England

-At the start of 2020, Maine appeared to be the New England state that would most please operators.
-The legislature passed an open, competitive sports betting bill that would have allowed for stand-alone mobile platforms and up to 11 retail sports betting licenses.
-Sports betting would have been legal at tribal venues, OTBs, casinos, and harness-racing tracks.
+From 2019 to 2021, Maine appeared to be the New England state that would most please operators.
+In 2019, the legislature passed an open, competitive sports betting bill that would have allowed for stand-alone mobile platforms and up to 11 retail sports betting licenses.
 But despite the backing of the legislature, Governor Janet Mills vetoed sports betting January 2020, becoming only the second governor to do so.
-The Senate overrode the veto, but the House did not, effectively killing sports betting in Maine until at least 2022.
-(Montana Governor Steve Bullock vetoed one of two sports betting bills and the legislature there failed to override, as well).
+In 2021, the legislature tried again, introducing similar legislation that did not require tethering and would have brought mobile betting to the state.

 While no announcements have been made yet, it’s safe to assume sportsbooks will utilize most or all of the same banking options in Massachusetts as in other states.
 These include the following, though not all sportsbooks utilize all of these options.